Wabash General Hospital Ratings & Violations

 - Heart Failure Patient Rate 30 Day Mortality Rate – 14.4 percent, which is significantly higher than the Illinois state average of 11.83 percent.

-If you suspect your loved one was harmed by medical malpractice while a patient at Wabash General Hospital, you must act quickly by calling the Rosenfeld Injury Lawyers law office to stop the mistreatment now.
+If you suspect your loved one was harmed by medical malpractice while a patient at Wabash General Hospital, you must act quickly by calling the Rosenfeld Injury Lawyers LLC law office to stop the mistreatment now.
 Allow our reputable Illinois personal injury attorneys to handle and resolve your compensation case involving medical malpractice that occurred in a long-term care home in Illinois, including filing all the necessary paperwork in the appropriate court located at:

 401 Market Street